kamu-data/kamu-molecule-bridge/README.md

 - It is advised that in production deployment the pod output is directed into a log collector like Loki or Elasticsearch

 **Health checks**:
-- Application supports full set of checks (*startup, readiness, liveness*) used by Kubernetes
+- Application supports a full set of checks (*startup, readiness, liveness*) used by Kubernetes
 - The supplied Helm chart exposes them via `/system/health` HTTP endpoint

 **Prometheus metrics**: